xzxzxxx/SysTrack/README.md

 ## Running Tests

-Unit and integration tests for the backend are located in the `backend` directory.
+Unit and integration tests for the backend are located in the `backend` directory and can be run using Jest.

 1.  **Navigate to the backend directory:**
     ```